adamkocsis/Rcourse/Exercises/2022-11-14e_repeat_message.md

 RepMessage(x="Nope!", n=0) # should not print anything
 ```

-Think of cases when thing are really wrong!
+Think of arguments with which things can go really wrong!
 How should we handle those?